Royalflamejlh/UIUC-Get-A-Class/README.md

-# Automatically register for a Class at University of Illinois via Self Service Emails
+## Automatically register for a Class at University of Illinois via Self Service Emails

+### I used this in 2022!
+It may not work anymore!

 You will need to set up a chrome driver for selenium, and adjust scripts to your personal email or class configuration